Prerequisite Setup

 ];

-If you haven't configured the custom rule class path, you can also pass the full rule class namespace:
+If you did not configure the custom rule class path, you may also pass the fully‑qualified class name:

 use Itwmw\App\Model\Validate\Rules\Chs;